devspace-sh/devspace/docs/docs/configuration/config.yaml.md

 - `excludePaths` *string array* paths to exclude files/folders from sync in .gitignore syntax
 - `downloadExcludePaths` *string array* paths to exclude files/folders from download in .gitignore syntax
 - `uploadExcludePaths` *string array* paths to exclude files/folders from upload in .gitignore syntax
+- `bandwidthLimits` *BandwidthLimits* the bandwidth limits to use for the syncpath

 In the example above, the entire code within the project would be synchronized with the folder `/app` inside the DevSpace, with the exception of the `node_modules/` folder.

+### devspace.sync[].bandwidthLimits
+Bandwidth limits for the sync path:
+- `upload` *string* kilobytes per second as upper limit to use for uploading files (e.g. 100 means 100 KByte per seconds)
+- `download` *string* kilobytes per second as upper limit to use for downloading files (e.g. 100 means 100 KByte per seconds)

 ## images
 This section of the config defines a map of images that can be used in the helm chart that is deployed during `devspace up`.